Why Tracking Conversions for Your PPC Efforts Is a No-Brainer!

 “Improving conversion rate just the slightest amount is going to have a significant impact,” wrote Jason.
 “If all else stays equal and you can improve conversion rate by .5%, that could almost double your business!”

 There is no way to make these crucial improvements without implementing conversion tracking to be aware of what changes are working or hurting your business.

 How do I set up conversion tracking?

 In order to track conversions from PPC, you need to create a code to insert into the thank-you or confirmation page a visitor lands on after converting.
 So if you have multiple conversions you’re going to need a landing page, confirmation page, and code for each one.
 You likely already have two of these three components in place.
-To address the latter, follow the below steps to get coding in Google AdWords:
+To address the latter, follow the below steps to get coding in Google Ads (formerly known as AdWords):

 - Click on the “Tools and Analysis” tab, and select “Conversions” from the drop-down menu.

 - This will bring you to the “All conversions” page.
 To create a new conversion make sure you are in the conversion tab, and then click the green +Conversion button.
 Here you will need to name your conversion and select the source to generate the tracking code.